The Ultimate Dealership Trade-in Guide for 2025

 What I like about trading in a car (pros):

-• Money down – Increases the money you have towards the purchase of the car you’re buying.
+- Money down – Increases your money towards purchasing the car you’re buying.

 What I dislike about trading in a car (cons):

-• Lower offer – You will never get as much money as you would if you sell your car privately.
-Your vehicle is only worth what the dealer is willing to give you, and there is little room for negotiation.
+- Lower offer – You will never get as much money as you would if you sold your car privately.
+Your vehicle is only worth what the dealer will give you, and there is little room for negotiation.

 What is Positive Equity and Negative Equity?